ItzXizZ/Moneta/README.md

-# MemoryOS - Intelligent Memory System with ChatGPT Integration
+# Moneta - Intelligent Memory System with ChatGPT Integration

 A sophisticated memory management system that learns from conversations and provides intelligent memory search with dynamic reinforcement learning.